Characters of the Marvel Cinematic Universe: A–L: Ajak

 Ajak (portrayed by Salma Hayek) is the wise and spiritual leader of the Eternals, who possesses healing abilities and functions as the "bridge" between the Eternals and the Celestial Arishem.
 Based on this dynamic, Ajak is aware that the Emergence will occur, and she decides to try to stop it in the present day based on her growing love for humanity.
 However, fellow Eternal Ikaris sees this as betrayal and leads her to be killed by the Deviants, with Sersi becoming the new bridge to Arishem.

 Hayek was originally hesitant when she was offered the role, assuming she would only have a role as a supporting character of "grandmother".
 Ajak's comic-book counterpart is male, and Hayek stated that making the change to female allowed her to lean into the character's femininity as a "mother figure" to the rest of the Eternals.

-As of 2025, the character has appeared in one project: the film Eternals (2021).
+As of 2026, the character has appeared in one project: the film Eternals (2021).

 Algrim / Kurse

 Algrim (portrayed by Adewale Akinnuoye-Agbaje), also known as Kurse, is a Dark Elf, and Malekith's lieutenant.
 He is one of the few Dark Elves who survived the catastrophe that almost wiped out their race.
 He possesses enhanced strength and durability due to having been augmented by the Kurse Stone, enabling him to survive blows from Mjolnir, although Loki kills him with a black hole grenade.

-As of 2025, the character has appeared in one project: the film Thor: The Dark World (2013).
+As of 2026, the character has appeared in one project: the film Thor: The Dark World (2013).

 John Allerdyce / Pyro

 John Allerdyce (portrayed by Aaron Stanford), also known as Pyro, is a pyrokinetic mutant in the Void who works for Cassandra Nova.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine (2024).
-Stanford reprises his role from the 20th Century Fox films X2 (2003) and X-Men: The Last Stand (2006).
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine (2024).
+Stanford reprises his role from 20th Century Fox's X-Men film series.

 Ammit

 Ammit (motion-captured by Sofia Danu, voiced by Saba Mubarak) is an imprisoned Egyptian goddess that resembles a humanoid version of her classical depiction whom Arthur Harrow plans to release.
 Ammit is known as "The Devourer of the Dead" and plans to cast her preemptive judgement on all of humanity.
 She is successfully released by Harrow and grants him as her avatar.
 They begin her plan, but are stopped by the combined efforts of Marc Spector, Steven Grant, Layla El-Faouly, and Khonshu.
 Ammit is then trapped inside Harrow's body to permanently kill them both.
 Marc refuses and is released from his servitude, but Khonshu has Jake Lockley carry out the assassination.
 She is based on the Egyptian deity of the same name.

-As of 2025, the character has appeared in one project: the Disney+ series Moon Knight (2022).
+As of 2026, the character has appeared in one project: the Disney+ series Moon Knight (2022).